 5 reasons you should make this Basque Burnt Cheesecake

-- It is extremely easy – No fancy ingredients nor equipment is needed and you don´t have to worry about any advanced baking techniques during the process.
+- It is extremely easy - No fancy ingredients nor equipment is needed and you don´t have to worry about any advanced baking techniques during the process.
 Both the mixing process as well as the baking process is very simple even if you are a beginner in the kitchen.
-This is a cheesecake that is impossible to mess it up!
+Safe to say that is impossible to mess up making Basque Burnt cheesecake!

 - It is super quick - you literally have to mix 5 simple ingredients together and then bake it.
 No need to make crust or topping, the entire process is done in one bowl